Frisbie given highest rating on quality measures

 The Centers for Medicare and Medicaid Services instituted the Hospital Compare overall rating for patients to use to compare a hospital to others so that they may choose a hospital that aligns with their preferences and healthcare needs.
 The Hospital Compare overall rating summarizes how hospitals performed on 57 of the more than 100 quality measures, which are divided into seven categories: mortality, safety of care, readmission, patient experience, effectiveness of care, timeliness of care, efficient use of medical imaging, and unplanned hospital visits.

-In addition, Frisbie had earned its fourth “A” rating in a row for patient safety in the Fall 2017 Leapfrog Hospital Safety Grade, The Hospital Safety Grade rates hospitals on overall performance in keeping patients safe from injuries, infections and errors.
+In addition, Frisbie had earned its fifth “A” rating in a row for patient safety in the Spring 2018 Leapfrog Hospital Safety Grade, The Hospital Safety Grade rates hospitals on overall performance in keeping patients safe from injuries, infections and errors.
 Hospitals that earn an “A” rating have in place strict protocols to prevent patient injuries, such as surgical safety checklists and fall prevention initiatives, and perform above average overall in keeping patients safe compared to those receiving a lower grade.